YALI Act of 2026

 When does this start?

-Within 180 days of the bill becoming law, the Secretary of State must submit a detailed plan for implementing the YALI program.
+Within 180 days of the bill becoming law, the Secretary of State must submit a plan to Congress for implementing the YALI program.

 First Annual Report